KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/algorithms.md

 <input value="Toggle solution" type="button" style="margin: 0 auto;" onclick="toggleAnswer('q713')"/>
 {{% /task %}}

 As can be seen from the example above, this approach might hold a potential risk: **starvation**.
-Some jobs with lower priority might not get any processor time.
-They *starve*.
-A solution for starvation is **priority aging**.
-This mechanism allows the priority of a job to increase over time in case of starvation.
-The actual priority is a function of the original priority and the age of the task.
+Some jobs with lower priority (in our case T1) might not get any processor time until all other processes are done: they *starve*.
+One solution for starvation is **priority aging**.
+This mechanism allows the priority of a job to increase over time in case of starvation, leading to the job eventually being scheduled.
+The actual priority thus becomes a function of the original priority and the age of the task.
+Again, as you can imagine, there are several ways to do this priority aging (for example at which time intervals to update the priority and by how much, or by how/if you change the priority after the task has been scheduled for its first time slot).

 ### Round-Robin scheduling

-Round-Robin scheduling is a popular algorithm that allows multiple tasks to **time-share** the processor.
-Jobs are dispatched to and interrupted from the processor on regular moments.
+As you can see, scheduling algorithms can get quite complex and it's not always clear which approach will give the best results for any given job load.
+As such, it might be easier to just do the simplest preemptive scheduling we can think of: switch between tasks at fixed time intervals in a fixed order (for example ordered by descending Task start time).
+This is called **Round-Robin scheduling** (RR).

+As such, RR allows multiple tasks to effectively **time-share** the processor.
 The smallest amount of time that a job can stay on the processor is called a **time quantum** or **time slice**.
 Typically the duration of a time slice is between 10 and 100 ms. All jobs in the ready queue get a time slice in a circular fashion.
-With the mantra "One image says more than a 1000 words" in mind ... here is an example (with an unrealistic time slice of 1s).
+An (unrealistic) example with a time slice of 1s is shown below:

 {{% figure src="/img/sched/ss_preemt_rr.png" title="Round Robin scheduling." %}}